-Theory 2: There are contexts (such as following a good feedback discussion) when writing down learning points and action plans may add little value
+Theory 2: there are contexts (such as following a good feedback discussion) when writing down learning points and action plans may add little value because there is no longer a need to reflect - the reflection has already taken place

-CMOcs 4&5 suggest that medical students usually value their feedback relationship and feedback discussions and also add an explanation to a previous study (30) which found that verbal feedback was often preferred to written feedback.
+CMOcs 4&5 suggest that medical students usually value their feedback relationship and feedback discussions and also add an explanation to a previous study [29] which found that verbal feedback was often preferred to written feedback.
 The explanation may include that during the feedback discussion reflection is occurring and questions are being resolved.

-Theory 3: External motivation is the main mechanism triggering the writing of a 'tick-box' reflection with little other perceived value.
-The word 'perceived' is used intentionally and we would qualify this theory by the finding of our analysis of reflective writing and the explanations of a minority of students that a 'tick-box' reflection may have some value.
+Theory 3: external motivation is the main mechanism triggering the writing of a 'tick-box' reflection with little other perceived value.
+The word 'perceived' is used intentionally and we would qualify this theory by the finding of our analysis of reflective writing and the explanations of a minority of students that a 'tick-box' reflection may have some value